IRS Revenue Officer

 The enforcement authority available to a Revenue Officer is broad and immediate.
 A Revenue Officer can:

-Appear at your home or place of business without prior notice to conduct an interview and demand financial information
+• Appear at your home or place of business without prior notice to conduct an interview and demand financial information.

-Issue summonses requiring you or third parties — including banks, employers, and business partners — to produce financial records
+• Issue summonses requiring you or third parties — including banks, employers, and business partners — to produce financial records.

-File a Notice of Federal Tax Lien to protect the government's interest against other creditors
+• File a Notice of Federal Tax Lien to protect the government’s interest against other creditors.

-Issue levies against bank accounts, wages, accounts receivable, and other financial assets
+• Issue levies against bank accounts, wages, accounts receivable, and other financial assets.

-Seize and sell real and personal property — including business equipment, vehicles, and real estate — to satisfy the outstanding liability
+• Seize and sell real and personal property — including business equipment, vehicles, and real estate — to satisfy the outstanding liability.

-Assess the Trust Fund Recovery Penalty against individual business owners, officers, and employees in payroll tax cases
+• Assess the Trust Fund Recovery Penalty against individual business owners, officers, and employees in payroll tax cases.

-Recommend criminal referral in cases involving fraud, willful evasion, or other criminal conduct
+• Recommend criminal referral in cases involving fraud, willful evasion, or other criminal conduct.

 The Initial Contact — What to Expect

 The most important thing to understand about the initial interview is this: you have the right to representation.
 You do not have to speak to a Revenue Officer alone.
+At Blackridge Tax, we strongly advise every client facing a Revenue Officer assignment to retain professional representation before responding to any contact.

 Financial Investigation & Disclosure

-Resolving a Revenue Officer Case — The Strategic Approach
+Resolving a Revenue Officer Case

 Compliance — The Non-Negotiable Foundation

-In every Revenue Officer case, one requirement is absolute — full filing compliance.
+In every Revenue Officer case, full filing compliance is absolute.
 A Revenue Officer will not consider any resolution arrangement until the taxpayer is current on all filing obligations.
-Every unfiled return must be filed.
-Every current quarter estimated tax payment must be made.
-Every payroll tax deposit must be current.

 The Blackridge Standard

-We have represented clients through Revenue Officer investigations involving six and seven-figure liabilities — payroll tax cases, multi-year income tax delinquencies, and complex business collection matters.
-In every case, the approach is the same — immediate engagement, strategic control of the process, and an unwavering commitment to the best possible outcome for our clients.
+We have represented clients through investigations involving six and seven-figure liabilities — payroll tax cases and complex business collection matters.
+In every case, our approach is immediate engagement and strategic control of the process.

 A Revenue Officer’s assignment is not the end of the road.
 In the hands of the right team — it is the beginning of the resolution.